superfell/zkSforce/README.md

 zkSforce is a cocoa library for calling the [Salesforce.com Web Services APIs](http://www.salesforce.com/us/developer/docs/api/index.htm), easily integrate Salesforce into your OSX and iPhone projects. (supports OSX 10.5 and up, and iOS 3.2 and up)

-zkSforce supports all the common methods in the partner web services API
+zkSforce supports all the popular methods in the partner web services API

  * login
  * describeGlobal, describeSObject, describeLayout
  * create, update, delete
  * search, query, queryAll
+ * OAuth support for refresh tokens

 The following methods are not currently supported